georgiats/georgiats-old-blog/index.md

 I work in IT and I spend my time among my job, my Master's studies and some tech meetups all around Thessaloniki.

-[SKGTech](www.skgtech.io) is a great place to get informed about lots of great tech events in the town, and I am happy to contribute to that project.
+[SKGTech](http://www.skgtech.io) is a great place to get informed about lots of great tech events in the town, and I am happy to contribute to that project.

 I am also a coordinator in our team [OpenThessaloniki](http://www.openthessaloniki.org), which aims to spread the usage of Open Data in every aspect of public life.

-### My posts (both in Greek and English)
+### My posts

-Here you can find a list of greek sites, that are related to Open Data
+Here can be found lists of greek sites, that are related to Open Data

 <ul class="posts">
   {% for post in site.posts %}